Intolerable Cruelty: Development

-Intolerable Cruelty is the Coens' first job as writers-for-hire.
+Intolerable Cruelty was the Coens' first job as writers-for-hire.
 It was based on an original concept by John Romano, author of The Third Miracle (Agnieszka Holland, 1999) and had been developed into a screenplay by Robert Ramsey and Matthew Stone, who wrote Big Trouble (Barry Sonnenfeld, 2002) and Life (Ted Demme, 1999).
 Among the script doctors who took a pass on the screenplay was Carrie Fisher in 1994.

 The script was passed among directors and writers for several years, usually starting from the Coens' version.

 Production

 Initially the screenplay was attached to Ron Howard and then Jonathan Demme, who had planned to cast Julia Roberts and Hugh Grant in the lead roles.
 After their planned film of James Dickey's novel To The White Sea fell through, the Coens signed to direct the movie and dug out their original script to work with.
 Filming began on 20 June 2002 after being delayed due to George Clooney's schedule.
 Most of the film was shot around Beverly Hills; some was filmed in Las Vegas during a week at the end of production.
 With a budget of $60 million, it was the most expensive film directed by the Coens at that time.

 Frequent collaborator and storyboard artist J. Todd Anderson served as second unit director, which earned him membership in the Directors Guild of America.